Yolanthe Cabau: Early life

 Cabau was born on the Spanish island of Ibiza.
-Her father, Xavier Cabau (1954–2007), was Spanish, while her mother, Richarda "Rici" van Kasbergen, is Dutch.
+Her father, Xavier Cabau, was Spanish, while her mother, Richarda "Rici" van Kasbergen, is Dutch.
 Xavier Cabau was a wealthy entrepreneur known as the "King of Ibiza", who owned several discothèques, restaurants, and bars.
 Cabau's childhood in Spain was marked by domestic violence, after her father experienced financial problems and became addicted to drugs.
 When she was five years old, her mother moved with her children to her native Netherlands.
-She has seven siblings, as well as five half-siblings from her father's second marriage.
+She has three siblings, as well as nine half-siblings from her father's side.
 After graduating from high school at the age of 17, Cabau decided to pursue an acting career.

 Career

 Cabau appeared in the Dutch productions Snowfever (2004) and Costa!
 (2005).
 From 2005 to 2008, she had a recurring role in the soap opera Onderweg naar morgen.
 In 2006, Cabau starred in the short film Turkse chick, which was nominated for a Gouden Kalf, the Dutch equivalent of an Academy Award.
 The film contained a controversial sex scene to which Cabau received public backlash.
 She later admitted that she regrets doing the scene.
 A real-life WAG, she appeared in the third season of the dramedy Voetbalvrouwen, similar to the British series Footballers' Wives.
 In 2006, 2007, and 2009, Cabau was voted the "Sexiest Dutch Woman" by the Dutch FHM.
+In June 2025, Cabau starred in Yolanthe, a seven-part reality series released on Netflix, marking the platform's first Dutch reality production.